vcaen/splashscreen-sample/lottiesample/README.md

 of the lottie animation and manually dismiss the system splash screen to seamlessly transition from it to my Lottie activity.

+## The disclaimer
+**Don't do that.
+It's fun but it's bad, really bad.
+Why?**

+Your users want to use your app as quickly as possible and letting them wait on a beautiful but useless animation is against good UX.
+On Android 12, the native splash screen runs in the system ui process, before your app's process even starts.
+This make you app launch _feel_ faster since there is an immediate feedback after the user's click and _while_ your application load.

+_Then why did you made this guide?_

+Because it was fun, it was a nice way to show off the API and people like Lottie.
+But again, if you don't need it, don't do it. :)

+You appliation start should be as fast as possible and the splash screen should be dismissed as soon as you have some content to display.

 ## The actual story

 ### Setting things up in [build.gradle](./build.gradle)